10 Rabbits in Asian Art for the Year of the Rabbit

 While Akbar is usually credited for establishing Mughal miniature art in India, it was his father Humayun who acquired painters Mir Sayyid Ali and Abdus Samad Khan from the Persian court during his exile in 1540.
 These painters founded an academy of over 100 painters and artists from various parts of India who went on to create extraordinary works under Mughal patronage.
 The Persian influence is apparent both in the miniature medium itself and in the delicate and fine lines of the Nasta’liq script.
 However, Mughal miniatures are truly a blend of both Indian and Persian styles distinct from the Safavid form.

 The subjects of the paintings were usually (though not always) secular in form and covered a wide range of topics that included court scenes, battle scenes, hunting scenes as well as portraitures.
 The illustrations were adorned with rich borders and immaculate calligraphy.
 The works are, as their name suggests, quite small but are full of an incredible level of detail.
-Some of these intricate details were obtained by the using brushes made of a single hair!
+Some of these intricate details were obtained by using brushes made of a single hair!

 The miniatures were either in form of book illustrations or single works kept in albums and were essentially a product of an elaborate collaboration.
-Even where a painting is attributed to a specific artist, there have usually been many more persons involved in creating the art for different tasks, such as making the paint, priming the paper, calligraphy, outlining and coloring.
+Even where a painting is attributed to a specific artist, there have usually been many more persons involved in creating the art for different tasks, such as making the paint, priming the paper, calligraphy, outlining, and coloring.
 A lot of careful labor went into creating these incredibly intricate works.

 Though not completely without artistic ambitions, Aurangzeb was an orthodox ruler and unlike his predecessors, did not invest as substantial an effort into the arts.
-The royal art academy disbanded under his reign and many of the artists took their talents and influence on to royal Rajput courts and the British East India Company.
+The royal art academy disbanded under his reign and many of the artists took their talents and influence onto royal Rajput courts and the British East India Company.
 Efforts were undertaken by Aurangzeb’s descendants to revive the tradition, but neither the art form nor the dynasty survived the damage caused by Aurangzeb’s oppressive reign.

 While there have been other Indian schools of miniaturist art predating Mughal miniatures and new schools that have thrived after the demise of the Mughal dynasty, the Mughal period was a landmark in the art history of the Indian subcontinent and is one of the two most recognized schools of Indian miniature art.
 The easy portability of miniatures enabled them to be easily traded from early times and gave them exposure all over the world.